davido-noowin/infotainment/README.md

 9. Use the built-in Spotify player to listen to your playlists or new songs/albums.

+10. Enter zip code for weather updates **_NOTE_**: _Weather readings only work for US-based zip codes_

-10. Sit back, relax, and enjoy.
+11. Sit back, relax, and enjoy.

 ## References 💡
 * [Figma design](https://www.figma.com/design/8GSl8ELzVrjUhudOh2S0vL/infotainment?node-id=6-6&t=3T6RfQAnLcjKlcF4-1)